 Workforces have also been disrupted, and eCommerce companies with warehousing infrastructure could easily face staffing problems.

-A BBC study recently found that 19% of EU migrants in the UK work in warehousing, and with the end of the freedom of movement policy, companies will be forced to confront the possibility of fewer available employees.
+A BBC study found that 19% of EU migrants in the UK work in warehousing, and with the end of the freedom of movement policy, companies will be forced to confront the possibility of fewer available employees.

 An additional consideration will be the outcome of the ongoing discussions to establish the European Union’s new ePrivacy Regulation.

 In tandem with the existing GDPR laws, the ePrivacy Regulation will enshrine a comprehensive set of rules for electronic communications and end-user privacy protections.
 It covers personal data, metadata and confidentiality requirements, and UK businesses trading in Europe will naturally have to keep a close eye on developments, and in time make adjustments to their own data policies.